Key takeaways

 Bottom Line

 ZeptoClaw is an ambitious attempt to synthesize the best of the claw ecosystem — OpenClaw's features, NanoClaw's security, PicoClaw's efficiency — without each one's tradeoffs.
-The technical foundation is promising: 4MB binary, 1,300+ tests, 7 security layers enabled by default.
+Four months in, the bet is holding: a ~6MB binary now carrying 32+ tools, 9 channels, 9 providers, 1,300+ tests, and security layers enabled by default, with stars doubling to 640.

-Recommended for: Users who want a smaller OpenClaw with built-in security and are comfortable with a new project.
+Recommended for: Users who want a smaller OpenClaw with built-in security and are comfortable with a young project.

 Not recommended for: Production deployments requiring proven stability, or users needing OpenClaw's full channel/skill ecosystem.